Tutnese

-Tutnese (also known as Tut and Tutahash) is an argot created by enslaved African Americans based on African-American Vernacular English as a method to covertly teach and learn spelling and reading.
+Tutnese (also known as Tut) is an argot created by enslaved African Americans based on African-American Vernacular English as a method to covertly teach and learn spelling and reading.

 Language rules

-In Tutnese, vowels are pronounced normally, but each consonant is replaced with a different syllable.
+In Tutnese, vowels are pronounced normally, or pronounced as their letter name, but each consonant is replaced with a different syllable.
 The linguistics journal American Speech published the following table detailing syllables that replace consonants in Tutnese: